-You use the SMTP form to configure the Simple Mail Transfer Protocol client (SMTP) for sending emails.
+Use the SMTP form to configure the Simple Mail Transfer Protocol client (SMTP) for sending e-mails.
+IPv6 e-mail servers are supported.

-Item Description SMTP Server Address IP or domain address of the mail server.
+Item Description SMTP Server Address IPv4 address, IPv6 address or domain name of the mail server.
 SMTP Port Port the SMTP server is listening on.
 Secure Method none, SSL/TLS, or STARTTLS.
-The secure method must be supported by the SMTP server.
-Username Name for the email account.
-Password Password for the email account.
-Enter valid characters only.
-Own Email Address Address of the sender.
+Secure method has to be supported by the SMTP server.
+Username Name for the e-mail account.
+Password Password for the e-mail account.
+Enter valid characters only, see chap.
+1.2.1!
+Own E-mail Address Address of the sender.

-Table 61: SMTP Client Configuration
+Table 59: SMTP client configuration

-The mobile service provider may block other SMTP servers, so you might only be able to use the SMTP server of the service provider.
+The mobile service provider can block other SMTP servers, then you can only use the SMTP server of the service provider.

-Figure 75: SMTP Client Configuration Example
+Figure 76: SMTP Client Configuration Example

-You can send emails from the startup script.
+You can send e-mails from the Startup script.
 The Startup Script dialog is located in Scripts in the Configuration section of the main menu.

-The router also allows you to send emails using an SSH connection.
-Use the email command, see Command Line Interface [1] Application Note for details.
+The router also allows you to send e-mails using an SSH connection.
+Use the email command with the following parameters: